Investing in Hispanic-Latino teammates, clients and communities we serve

 Raul Anaya | President of Business Banking and President for Greater Los Angeles

-We’re proud to be the bank of choice for Hispanic-Latino clients and businesses.
+We are proud to serve over fifteen million Hispanic-Latino clients and businesses.
 About one in every three checking accounts opened with us are by Hispanic-Latino clients.
-In addition, we continue to support our Hispanic-Latino clients' financial wellness– whether that is through programs like Mejores Hábitos Financieros™ (Better Money Habits) where we provide free, online tools and education to help build financial literacy, by delivering complete investment and wealth management solutions or helping them grow their businesses.
+In addition, we continue to support our Hispanic-Latino clients' financial wellness– whether that is through programs like Mejores Hábitos Financieros™ (Better Money Habits) where we provide free, online tools and education to help build financial literacy by delivering complete investment and wealth management solutions or helping them grow their businesses.

-We continue to invest in the Hispanic-Latino communities we serve and are delivering on our commitment to advance racial equality and economic opportunity for people and communities of color with a focus on affordable housing, health, jobs, and small business.
+We continue to invest in the Hispanic-Latino communities we serve and are delivering on our commitment to advance economic opportunity for all people and communities with a focus on affordable housing, health, jobs, and small business.
 Examples include:

-• We committed $500 million in equity investments to more than 150 minority- and women-led funds.
-Of the funds we have currently in our portfolio, 21% are led by Hispanic-Latino managers.
+• We committed $550 million in equity investments to more than 150 minority and women-led funds.
+Of the funds we have currently in our portfolio, 23% are led by Hispanic-Latino managers.

-• We continue to partner with UnidosUS on the Latinos in Finance program and increased our investment in 2021 by $1 million to expand the program to 18 markets to help Hispanic-Latinos navigate career pathways in financial services.
+• We continue to partner with UnidosUS on the Latinos in Finance program and increased our investment in 2023 and 2024 to over $1.5 million.

 Explore more